holic-star/holic-star/README.md

 all my ponies are C+H 😉.

 ### Before you interact
 I'm not a minor, but if you're comfortable with it then go ahead.
-I won't talk about personal life unless you start it first.
-I'll never pry, just replying.
 Also please tell me if I'm being awfully close, I'm kinda awkward.
 I never do accidental boop-ing, if I boop you that means I like your skin.
+No need to boop back but it's always appreciated :}

 I won't interact with you if you have DNIUF/TD in your name (I respect the wish of DNIUF, but not TD bcs it's an actual disorder and such a term shouldn't be used lightly unless you actually have it.
 Either way I won't be able to interact with you, so I'm just saying.)